altfatterz/altfatterz.github.io/_posts/2019-07-07-spring-boot-app-on-openshift.md

 tags: [springboot, openshift, kubernetes]
 ---

-In this blogpost we are showing how to deploy Spring Boot application to OpenShift levaraging the [fabric8-maven-plugin](https://github.com/fabric8io/fabric8-maven-plugin) and [Spring Cloud Kubernetes](https://spring.io/projects/spring-cloud-kubernetes)
+In this blogpost we are showing how to deploy a Spring Boot application to OpenShift levaraging the [fabric8-maven-plugin](https://github.com/fabric8io/fabric8-maven-plugin) and [Spring Cloud Kubernetes](https://spring.io/projects/spring-cloud-kubernetes)

 ### Minishift setup